PlebeiusGaragicus/PlebeiusGaragicus/README.md

 ### Hi there 👋

-I work in EMS 💉🔥🪓 and am an aspiring self-taught developer 🧑🏻‍💻 who is passionate about building systems for personal empowerment 💪🏼📈.
+I work in EMS 💉🔥🪓 and am an aspiring self-taught developer 🧑🏻‍💻 who is passionate about building systems for personal 💪🏼 empowerment.

-I also want to insprite the next generation 👧🏼👦🏻 to build open-source bitcoin and machine learning software for the benefit of all 🌎.
+I also want to insprite the next generation 👧🏼👦🏻 to build open-source bitcoin and machine learning software for the benefit of all.

 - 🏗️ I’m currently working on a self-hosted AI inference server.
 - 🧠 My current stack is Python, Ollama, StreamLit and ChainLit on self-hosted Proxmox.